MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Approval:**

-    - In this stage, waiting for approval on settlement from finance department,

-       Once Approved by finance department then it will moved to Client confirmation.

-    - After Approval, user complete the request and refer to Client confirmation stage.
+    - In case of customer required settlement, then it will send for approval to client confirmation, otherwise it will moved to complete without payment.

       - *In The action field is following to,*

         **1-[Approve](#client_confirmation)** - User complete the request and refer to [Client Confirmation](#client_confirmation) stage.

-        **2-[Re-Calculate Clearance](#clearance_process)** - user reject the request and return to [Clearance_Process](#clearance_process) stage. for recalculation of clearance.
+        **2-[Re-Calculate Clearance](#clearance_process)** - user reject the request and return to [Clearance_Process](#clearance_process) stage.

 - ### **Client_Confirmation:**

-    - In this stage, waiting for Client Confirmation on Clearance on settlement.
+    - In Case and Task Management, Vacation Process will move to Client Confirmation stage, Customer or User will Approve from Case and Task Management.

-       Once Client confirmation completed then it will moved to Finance Department for Payment.
+    -  Once Approved in Case Management, then it will moved to Payment Stage.

-    - User complet the request after **Client_Confirmation** on Clearance and refer to Payment stage.

          - *In The action field is following to,*

            **1-[Complete](#payment)** - User complete the request and approve with **Client_Confirmation** then refer the [Payment](#payment) stage.

-        2-Reject - reject the request and complete the stage.
+            2-Reject - process will moved to Client Rejection stage.

 - ### **Payment:**

+    - In Case and Task Management, Vacation Process will move to Approval For Payment stage.

-    - In this stage waiting for payment, the payment is prcessing in Finance Department, Once payment is Completed in Finance Department then it will moved to completed stage.
+    - In this stage waiting for complete the payment, the payment is process in Finance Department, Once payment is Completed in Finance Department then it will moved to completed stage.

     - After payment is completed in Finance Department, then this request has been moved to **Completed** stage.

     - User can compare the Payment status of Vacation Settlement in between the **[Vacation Settlement](#vacation-settlement)** and  **Finance Department**.

-      Payment have settled to Employee in Finace Department.

        - *In The action field is following to,*

          **1-[Complete](#complete-1)** - User complete this request and move to [Complete](#complete-1) Stage.

-         **2-[ReCalculate](#clearance_process)** - User reject the request and moved to [Clearance _Process](#clearance_process) stage. for Payment Clearance.
+         **2-[ReCalculate](#clearance_process)** - User reject the request and moved to [Clearance _Process](#clearance_process) stage.

 - ### **Client Rejection:**

+     - In Case and Task Management, Vacation Process will move to Customer Rejection stage.

      - Pending request is reject to **Client Rejection** and hold the  request,